ShizukaDonaghue/happy-beans/README.md

 ## Features Left to Implement

 ### Search Bar
-A search bar to search recipes based on a particular word or phrase was one of the two User Stories that was not implemented.
+A search bar allowing users to search recipes based on a particular word or phrase was one of the 2 User Stories that was not implemented.
 All the necessary tasks were completed and the search bar functioned as expected.
 However, when the recipe filters were added, the search bar no longer functioned.
 This issue was reviewed with a tutor, but a solution was not found within the time frame given.
 Therefore, the decision was made to keep the recipe filters and remove the search bar.
 I believe the website will benefit by having a search bar in addition to the recipe filters and this is a feature to be implemented in future.

 ### Diet Type Filter
 The ability to filter recipes based on the Diet Type was the other User Story that was not implemented.
 The Diet Type is an ArrayField and having searched for a solution online, it was deemed not feasible with standard Django filters.
 ArrayField was initially chosen for the diet types so that users can select multiple diet types when posting a recipe.
-This could be changed to a different field type so that a filter can be applied.
+This could be changed to a different field type so that a filter could be applied.
 This is another feature to be implemented in future.

 ### Django ResizedImageField
 ResizedImageField can resize images to a specific size.
-Images uploaded by users can vary in size and could impact the website's performance if they are unnecessarily too large.
+Images uploaded by users can vary in size and could impact the site's performance if they are unnecessarily too large.
 I became aware of this field after the application was already created and therefore it was not implemented.
-I believe this change will beneficial for the website in future.
+I believe changing the image field to ResizedImageField will beneficial for the site in future.

 # Technologies Used